Hollywood vs. Gamers: The Call of Duty Director Irony

 The Domino Effect and Image Risk

-In a world where the Call of Duty brand is supported by legions of streamers, esports players, and content creators, the director's stance could trigger a domino effect.
-If key figures in the gaming industry boycott the premiere, and social media begins to quote Berg's words with every trailer released, the marketing campaign could become toxic.
-Hollywood needs to understand that gamers aren't just an anonymous crowd—they are a community that can vote with their wallets if they feel their passion is treated with contempt by those responsible for its adaptation.
+In an era where Call of Duty thrives on streamers, esports, and content creators, the director's stance could trigger a massive backlash.
+If key figures in the industry boycott the premiere, and social media begins to quote Berg's words under every trailer, the marketing campaign will become toxic.
+Hollywood must realize that gamers are not an anonymous mass, but a powerful community that votes with their wallets.

 Who was supposed to take the reins?